Lawyers for Dog Bite Injuries in SC

 Typically, the victim of a dog attack is entitled to receive compensation for the full range of his damages or injuries.
 The precise items of damages or injuries might include pain, mental suffering, irreversible scarring damage, short-term or lasting disability, loss in potential earning capacity, decrease in quality-of-life, healthcare costs to manage the personal injury, cosmetic solutions to improve the appearance of the injury, mental therapy, destroyed clothes, and wage loss.
 You could get compensation for all of this and much more, according to your claim.

 Dependant upon the state you are in, however, there might be limitations to your compensation and you might simply get healthcare expenses compensated.
-If the dog has a background of biting or attacking folks, then certain states permit you to receive a multiple of your exact damages.
+If the dog has a background of biting or attacking folks, then certain states permit you to receive multiple of your exact damages.
 The best way to understand the intricacies of the legal system is to get in touch with a lawyer.

 Are you able to receive punitive damages following a dog bite?

-Whenever an at fault person in a dog bite claim was egregiously or maliciously negligent, punitive damages may be granted to the victim as a way to punish the at fault person.
+Whenever an at-fault person in a dog bite claim was egregiously or maliciously negligent, punitive damages may be granted to the victim as a way to punish the at fault person.
 There are states that allow for punitive damages in every scenario in which the owner of the dog knew that the dog had already bitten anybody.
 These damages could even be a multiple of the exact damages sustained.
 However, in the vast majority of cases, punitive damages are not granted and fault is established based on just having the pet that attacked someone.

 What if you antagonized the animal or were trespassing on personal premises?

 The statutory cause of action is not a solution for individuals who antagonize an animal or trespass on private premises.
-Even so, the one bite rule may still be applicable.

 Cases where dog bite victims can’t recover damages